droka/home-chain/README.md

 Home-line is a meteorjs system. - See [https://www.meteor.com](https://www.meteor.com)

 It is a server based SPA (Single Page Appilcation)
-- Business object are a json objects, database is a mongo db
+- Database is a mongodb.
+Business object are a json objects

-  example:
+  Example:
 ```{
     "_id" : "HZLyywrw9Sppt7Z7g",
     "communityId" : "y38GnfKaWTgsmxrfB",